-One hurdle for Black men is lack of access to insurance and medical care, Yamoah says.
-Another is the fact that their tumors tend to start sooner and spread faster.
-Even when their cancer is the slow-growing (low-grade) type, Black men have twice the risk of death as that of other races, although it’s still small.
+One hurdle is for those who don't have access to insurance and medical care, Yamoah says.
+Another is the fact that Black men's prostate tumors tend to start sooner and spread faster.
+Even when their cancer is the slow-growing (low-grade) type, Black men have twice the risk of death as that of men of other races, although it's still small.

 Screening can save more Black lives than it can for those at lower risk.
 When prostate-specific antigen (PSA) screening tests began in the 1990s, death rates fell the most for Black men.
-Early -- and frequent -- screening is critical because of the strong link between midlife PSA levels and the risk for Black men of getting aggressive prostate cancer.
+Early and frequent screening is key because of the strong link between midlife PSA levels and the risk for Black men of getting aggressive prostate cancer.

 These are the American Cancer Society guidelines for higher-risk groups:

-- Start PSA at age 45 for African Americans and men who have a father or brother who had prostate cancer when they were younger than age 65.
+- Start PSA at age 45 for Black men and men who have a father or brother who had prostate cancer when they were younger than age 65.

 - Start PSA at age 40 for men with more than one close relative who had prostate cancer when they were younger than age 65.

-If you’re a Black man, the biopsy technique is crucial.
-That’s because your tumor will tend to sit in the front part of the prostate, says Mahal.
+For Black men, the biopsy technique is crucialTheir prostate cancer tumors tend to sit in the front part of the prostate, says Mahal.
 “This zone tends to harbor more aggressive cancers, but standard biopsy techniques often miss them.”

-“If these newer tests point to a low-risk cancer, I think it’s safe to then use active surveillance,” says Mahal.
-Studies that follow patients that take this approach will help doctors have a better idea.
+“If these newer tests point to a low-risk cancer, I think it’s safe to then use active surveillance,” Mahal says.
+Studies that follow patients who take this approach will help doctors have a better idea.